wlsf82/backstop-config/README.md

 Run `npm i ajv@6.5.2 backstopjs@3.5.2 react-dom@15.6.2 --no-save` to install the peer dependencies.

-> When installing these libraries in your own project it may be better to install them as dev dependencies.
-Use `npm i ajv@6.5.2 backstopjs@3.5.2 react-dom@15.6.2 -D` then.
+> When installing these libraries in your own project it's better to install them as dev dependencies.
+Run `npm i ajv@6.5.2 backstopjs@3.5.2 react-dom@15.6.2 -D` inside the root directory of your project to do it.

-## Tests' setup
+> You may need to run `npm init` first.
+If you do so, press ENTER for all questions to accept the defaults.

 ## Tests' setup